 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to insulin (Humulin, Novolin, others), any of the ingredients of insulin lispro, or any other medications.
+- tell your doctor and pharmacist if you are allergic to insulin (Humulin, Novolin, others), insulin lispro, insulin lispro-aabc, any of the ingredients of insulin lispro injection products, or any other medications.
 Ask your pharmacist or check the manufacturer's patient information for a list of the ingredients.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using insulin lispro, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using insulin lispro injection products, call your doctor.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using insulin lispro.
+- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using an insulin lispro injection product.

 - Alcohol may cause a change in blood sugar.
-Ask your doctor about the safe use of alcoholic beverages while you are using insulin lispro.
+Ask your doctor about the safe use of alcoholic beverages and prescription or over the counter medications that contain alcohol while you are using an insulin lispro injection product.

 - ask your doctor what to do if you get sick, experience unusual stress, or change your diet, exercise, or activity schedule.
 These changes can affect your dosing schedule and the amount of insulin you will need.